 We’re Losing Species at an Alarming Rate

 This cover of National Geographic caught my eye and I checked it out from the library.
 It features a keeper at a conservancy in Kenya saying goodbye to the last male northern white rhinoceros.
 Yes, you read that correctly – the last male.
 There are two females left.
-In the whole world.3
+In the whole world.10

-Photo by Alfonso Navarro on Unsplash
+Photo by Alfonso Navarro on Unsplash.

 Joel Sartore & The Photo Ark

 His ultimate goal is “to get the public to care about the extinction crisis while there’s still time.”
-His work is beautiful and stunning and astonishing.8 The editor of National Geographic asked Sartore, “What do you want people to know about the state of life on Earth?”
+His work is beautiful, stunning, and astonishing.15The editor of National Geographic asked Sartore, “What do you want people to know about the state of life on Earth?”
 He responded, “A recent intergovernmental report says that as many as one million species are already on their way to extinction.
-It’s folly to think that we can throw away so much life and not have it affect humanity in a profound and negative way.”9
+It’s folly to think that we can throw away so much life and not have it affect humanity in a profound and negative way.”16

-Photo by Florian van Duyn on Unsplash
+Photo by Florian van Duyn on Unsplash.

 “The biggest question of our time is: Will we wake up and act, or will we stare into our smartphones all the way down to disaster?
-My goal is to get the public to care about the extinction crisis while there’s still time to save the planet and everything that lives here.” -Joel Sartore10
+My goal is to get the public to care about the extinction crisis while there’s still time to save the planet and everything that lives here.” -Joel Sartore17

 Check out his work